xt0fer/reveal-slides/md/intro-to-oop.md

 ##Single Responsibility

-* How an object completes the task that it is asked to do is no ones business but its own.
-The only thing that asking object cares about is the correct answer, how that answer is generated is irrelevant.
-Single Responsibility.
+* How an object completes the task that it is asked to do is no one's business but its own.
+The only thing that the asking object cares about is the correct answer; how that answer is generated is irrelevant.
+Hence, Single Responsibility.

 -